PMI-Basel/Caggia_et_al_As-BX_interaction/4_output/README.txt

 This are the results from the dada2 pipeline.
-We used this output for the stats.
+We used it for the stats in 5_stats.